Michael B. Jordan Meets Up With Fan Who Slid Into His DMs

 The college student tells us that after her athletic advisor informed her that Jordan was on campus, she decided to DM him to see if she could get him a smoothie in exchange for a picture.

-After sending the message, Jordan didn't respond for a while, but then "my notifications went off and that's when I saw the DM," Wilson tells us.
+After sending the message, Jordan didn't respond right away, but then "my notifications went off and that's when I saw the DM," Wilson tells us.

 "I was like, 'Oh my goodness!'
 And just started freaking out," Wilson shares.
 "He was really nice about everything!
 He was like, 'Hey you don't have to get me a smoothie just come and take pictures.'
 But my friends were going to take pictures as well and he was like, 'You guys can all come together as a group.'"